nyankoclaws/tp/docs/UserGuide.md

 ## Using This User Guide

 ### Searching for Keywords (Ctrl-F)
 1. Press the Ctrl + F keys on your keyboard.
+For MacOS users, it will be Command + F.
 2. A search bar or dialog box should appear on your screen.
 A screenshot is shown below.
    ![Screenshot of search bar](images/ctrl-F.png)
 3. Type the keyword or phrase you want to search for in the search bar and press enter.